finaldie/skull/README.md

 skull
 =====

-Fast to start-up, easy to maintain, high productivity server framework.
+Fast to start-up, easy to maintain, high productivity serving framework.

 ## How to Build
 Use Ubuntu14.04 as an example.